Now available in UK, US/Canada Ebook and paperbackPaperback.

 The detailed resurrection of his war years was quite extraordinary.
 The letters to his father, the authorial narrator and the imaginary witness of events in the past worked well together.
 The imaginary witness device (with camera) served well to signal to the reader the heart-felt attempt to honour his father's life and bravery.

-The wonderful multiple narratives drove me on to read the whole book in one sitting
+The wonderful multiple narratives drove me on to read the whole book in one sitting It was a real page turner that taught me lot about love and war.

 Michael Simons Head of The English and Media Centre 1991 -2016